 Take money being spent out of state, and redirect it to local farmers.
 Take fresh produce that nobody wants, and create a new market.
 Feed school children and food-insecure families.
 Create jobs.

 Treasure Coast Food Bank is combining all those effort into a social enterprise program designed to benefit not only those in need but local private industry as well.
-The Florida Agriculture & Nourishment Collaborative will launch this August, with plans already underway to transform its former warehouse into a customized production facility.
+The Florida Agriculture & Nourishment Collaborative will launch this Summer of 2017, with plans already underway to transform its former warehouse into a customized production facility.